3 Myths of Corrective Exercise: It’s NOT about Correcting Dysfunction

 This is Part 1 of a 4-part blog and video series put together by Dr. Evan Osar to help you uncover the 3 biggest myths surrounding corrective exercise.
 In this article Dr. Evan Osar debunks the myth “Corrective exercise is designed to correct a certain dysfunction.”

-This is a 4-part blog and video series put together by Dr. Evan Osar to help you uncover the 3 biggest myths surrounding corrective exercise and help you create a strategy to overcome so you can help your clients get faster, better results.
+This is a 4-part blog series put together by Dr. Evan Osar to help you uncover the 3 biggest myths surrounding corrective exercise and help you create a strategy to overcome so you can help your clients get faster, better results.

 Part 1: [You Are Here] 3 Myths of Corrective Exercise: It’s NOT about Correcting Dysfunction

 Hi there, this is Doctor Evan Osar, founder of Fitness Education Seminars and developer of the Integrated Movement System™.
-Welcome to this 3-part video series on the 3 myths of corrective exercise.
+Welcome to this 3-part series on the 3 myths of corrective exercise.
 Corrective exercise is one of those terms that’s been thrown around the industry for quite a few years (just like “functional training,” “sports-specific training,” “core training,” etc.), and it means a lot of different things to different people.
 So what we want to do in this 3-part series is actually define corrective exercise and uncover the 3 myths that surround it and muddle the concept of corrective exercise.

 Myth #1—Corrective exercise is designed to correct a certain dysfunction.

 Corrective exercise is often thought of as a series of exercises: “You’ve got to release this.
 You’ve got to put the body part in the right area.
 You’ve got to just squeeze this and activate this muscle.
 Everybody’s got the same dysfunction.”
 It’s not about correcting dysfunction.